 We accept students from ages 6-99.

 Yes and no. As you begin your fencing journey, the club provides all the necessary equipment you will need to practice.
 The only items you will need to provide are athletic pants, t-shirts, and good athletic shoes.
 However, after 3 months it is time that fencers should begin to slowly acquire their own personal fencing attire.
-As an encouragement, during your first month as a member of Hooked on Fencing, if you purchase your own mask, jacket, and glove, HoF will give you a $50 discount.
-This offer is only for members who have signed up through the automatic payment plan.

 We are open 4 days a week, with occasional exceptions on holidays.
 Member can come as often as they like!
 For more information please see our schedule

 We have different memberships for different ages, please see our getting started page.